crcresearch/ndcmsT3/docs/resources/ndcms.md

 Page Navigation

-> [!NOTE]
+!!! note
-> All of this documentation is specific to our NDCMS T3 cluster.
+    All of this documentation is specific to our NDCMS T3 cluster.
 It is written and maintained by the users of that cluster, which includes **you.** Please help us keep this up-to-date.
 The most important way in which you can do this is to send e-mail to <NDT3@listserv.nd.edu> if you try any of the documentation here and find it's out of date.
 Not on the mailing list?
 Contact <klannon@nd.edu> to get added.

 ## Logging In and Setting up your Software Environment